2019cloudcomputingpractices/FTP_server/README.md

 Quick start:
 ```
 make
-./ftp_server
+./ftp_server -p <port>
 ```
-Then Ftp Server will listen at 8021 port.
+Then Ftp Server will listen at 8021 port by default.

 ## Reference